-Respondus LockDown Browser is a customized browser that increases the security of online testing in Blackboard.
-When students use Respondus LockDown Browser to take a Blackboard test, they are unable to print, copy, go to another URL, access other applications, or close a test until it is submitted for grading.
+Respondus LockDown Browser is a customized browser that increases the security of online testing in Canvas.
+When students use Respondus LockDown Browser to take a quiz in Canvas, they are unable to print, copy, go to another URL, access other applications, or close a test until it is submitted for grading.
 Tests created for use with Respondus LockDown Browser cannot be accessed with standard browsers either.
 Respondus LockDown Browser functions much like a standard browser, but some options have been removed or work differently.

 A discussion board is an asynchronous communication tool that allows students to communicate at any time in different time zones and in any place they have a computer and an Internet connection.
 In online courses the discussion board has been described as a tool with potential to enhance interaction and engagement, empowering learners to express themselves in ways they may not normally feel comfortable in face-to-face learning environments.